-F.MEM_ACC: Memory Access Control
+F.MEM\ACC: Memory Access Control

-F.MEM_ACC controls access of any subject (program code comprising processor instructions) to the memories of the TOE through the Memory Management Unit (MMU).
+F.MEM\ACC controls access of any subject (program code comprising processor instructions) to the memories of the TOE through the Memory Management Unit (MMU).
 Memory access is based on virtual addresses that are mapped to physical addresses.
 The CPU always uses virtual addresses.
 The Memory Management Unit performs the translation from virtual to physical addresses and the physical addresses are provided from the MMU to the memory interfaces to access the memories.
 The access control is performed in two ways:

-- Partition of the memories: EEPROM and ROM is split into two parts.
+- Partition of the memories: Every memory type (RAM, EEPROM, ROM) is split into two parts.
 In Boot Mode, Mifare Mode, System Mode and User Mode the CPU has access to only one part of each memory.
-In the Test Mode access to both parts is allowed in order to test the memory blocks. - Segmentation of the memory in the User Mode: All three accessible parts (EEPROM and ROM parts, full RAM) of the memory can be segmented into smaller areas and access rights (readable, writeable or executable) can be defined for these segments.
+In the Test Mode access to both parts is allowed in order to test the memory blocks. - Segmentation of the memory in the User Mode: All three accessible parts (RAM, EEPROM, ROM) of the memory can be segmented into smaller areas and access rights (readable, writeable or executable) can be defined for these segments.
 Additionally access rights to Special Function Registers related to hardware components can be defined for code that is executed from a segment.